pawamoy/website/docs/posts/howto-edit-git-commit-contents.md

 ---
 template: post.html
-title: "How to edit the contents of a git commit"
+title: How to edit the contents of a git commit
 date: 2020-10-04
 authors:
   - Timothée Mazzucotelli